Creativity and Machine Learning: A Survey: Creativity Measures

 \subsubsection{Critical Examination}

-This methodology represents an effective way to measure creativity, since it is ideally applicable to any field and it is quantitative.
-Even though it is not based on machine learning, the latter may be used in principle for performing (some of) the tests.
-This methodology requires considerable human intervention, and, for this reason, it cannot be used for automatic evaluation.
+This methodology represents an effective way to measure creativity since it is ideally applicable to any field and it is quantitative.
+Although the latter is not based on machine learning, it may be used in principle for performing (some of) the tests.
+However, this methodology requires considerable human intervention in order to define all the tests.